fedelibre/LilyDev/mkosi/README.md

     sudo systemd-nspawn -bD LilyDev-VERSION-DISTRO

-At the login type `root` and press Enter (no password needed).
-Then change to the regular user `dev`, go to the home directory and run the setup.sh script:

-    su dev
-    cd
-    ./setup.sh    # this should be run only the first time
+and log in as `dev` user (the password is `lilypond`).
+Launch the setup.sh script:

+    ./setup.sh

 You are now ready to start contributing to LilyPond.

-When you've done, you can shutdown the machine with these commands:
+When you've done, you can shutdown the machine:

-    $ exit
-    # shutdown -h now
+    sudo shutdown -h now

-(the first command will let you go back from dev user to root user, who has the privileges to shutdown the system)

-Remember that `dev` user can get root privileges with `sudo` (even if you should not need it).
-The password is `lilypond`.

 There's a good chance that your user in the Linux host and the `dev` user in the container have the same uid (probably 1000, use the command `id`